Pediatric Psychiatry Resource Network (PediPRN)

 Research is currently being conducted to learn more about pediatric mental health.

-Many parents worry that talking about tragic or painful events will worsen children’s anxiety.
+Many families worry that talking about tragic or painful events will worsen children’s anxiety.
 The fact is not talking about it can increase a child’s sense of uncertainty and anxiety in both younger and older children.